FAIMS/faimsWebsite/pages/about.md

 * _Client Manager_
 * _PhD Student of Ancient History at Charles University in Prague & International Student at Macquarie University_

 Petra is a epigrapher, which means that she reads Ancient Greek mail (mostly that written on stone).
-She is writing her PhD in Prague on Graeco-Thracian interaction and cultural exchange (this is an extremely interesting subject concerning SE European history).
-She has done her Masters in Classical Archaeology and Ancient Greek in Prague.
+She is finishing her PhD on Graeco-Thracian interaction and cultural exchange, which is an extremely interesting subject concerning SE European history.
+She has done her Masters in Classical Archaeology and Ancient Greek at the Charles University in Prague.
 She has come to Australia to work with the FAIMS team and to broaden her horizons.
-Petra likes an archaeological fieldwork and she enjoys advising other projects how to collect data in a digital form.
-She has used the FAIMS DIY approach to customize and deploy her own module to collect Greek and Latin inscriptions strewn about in the field as well as modern urban environment.
+Petra likes to do archaeological fieldwork and she enjoys helping other projects how to collect data in digital form.
+She has used the FAIMS DIY approach to customize and deploy her own module to collect data on Greek and Latin inscriptions that she encounters during her travels.

 [Petra's Publications](https://cuni.academia.edu/PetraJanouchova)